alexmanrique/blog/_posts/2021-01-05-first-steps-using-java-in-macbook-air-m1.md

 ```java
 /Library/Java/JavaVirtualMachines/zulu-8.jdk/Contents/home/jre
 ```
-Then to have the Java commands available in the command line you should add this directory into your `.zhsrc` file (in case you are using zsh) or `.bashrc` (in case you are using bash)
+Then to have the Java commands available in the command line you should add this directory into your `.zshrc` file (in case you are using zsh) or `.bashrc` (in case you are using bash)

 Content of the file `.zhsrc`